kontena/kontena/docs/using-kontena/stacks.md

 The service containers can connect to the bare DNS names of other services in the same stack.
 Stacks can also expose a service, allowing other stacks to use the bare DNS name of the exposing stack to connect to the exposed service.

+The Kontena Services associated with a stack are shown as `stackname/servicename` in the CLI.
+Traditional Kontena Services created using `kontena service create` are not associated with a stack, and are shown without any `stackname` prefix.
+Like Kontena Services, Kontena Stacks are also Grid-specific.
+The `kontena stack` commands operate on the current grid, unless using the `--grid` option.

 ## Usage

 Kontena Stacks can be distributed as YAML files via the ***Stack Registry***, deployed via the ***Kontena Master*** to run as ***Service Containers*** within the ***Grid***.